Mc-Zen/zero/src/rounding.typ

 /// Rounds (or pads) a number given by an integer part and a fractional part.
-/// Different modes are supported.
+/// Different modes are stowards-infinityported.
 #let round(

   /// Integer part. -> str